vedantbhatotia/interneers-lab-standalone/README.md

      ```
      You should see something like `Python 3.13.x`.

-   If you are getting something else , please update `/.bashrc` or `/.zshrc` to have alias with following
+   If you are getting something else , please update `.bashrc` or `.zshrc` to have alias with following
    ```
    vim ~/.zshrc   # or any preferred editor of your choice alias python3 = "/opt/homebrew/bin/python3.13"